BEING ARRESTED IN FLORIDA

 If you plead not guilty, and you are still in custody you have the opportunity to argue why you should be released on your own recognizance (ROR) instead of being required to post bail.
 You can also argue that any bail amount should be reasonable considering the charges and the circumstances.
 The prosecutor handling your case may or may not oppose bail.
 The worst-case scenario is that the judge will deny bail and remand you back into the custody of the police until your trial.

-Contact the Koberlein Law Offices by calling our Lake City office at 386-269-9802 or our Gainesville office at 352-519-4357 to schedule a free consultation.
+Contact us by calling our Lake City office and Live Oak office at 386-269-9802 or our Gainesville office at 352-519-4357 to schedule a consultation.
 You may also contact our office by using the contact form on our website.
 We represent clients throughout Lake City, Live Oak, Gainesville, and the surrounding areas.
+We can discuss the specifics of your individual case and the possibilities of a defense and whether we can eliminate the need for you to appear at an arraignment.